samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Experience Points

 As they overcome challenges and complete adventures, characters earn Experience Points (XP), which are awarded by the Dungeon Master.
-When a character’s XP total crosses certain thresholds, the character’s level increases.
-The *Dungeon Master’s Guide* provides guidance on awarding XP. *See also* chapter 2 ("[Level Advancement](/sources/dnd/phb-2024/creating-a-character#LevelAdvancement)").
+When a character's XP total crosses certain thresholds, the character's level increases.
+The *Dungeon Master's Guide* provides guidance on awarding XP. *See also* chapter 2 ("[Level Advancement](/sources/dnd/phb-2024/creating-a-character#LevelAdvancement)").

 ---